-The accommodation options in Tokyo can feel overwhelming.
-There are a wide range of hotels to choose from and most aren’t particularly affordable if you’re on a shoestring budget.
-Tokyo is even known for its high end hotels and top quality service.
+The accommodation options in Tokyo can feel overwhelming with a smorgasbord of locations and options to decide on.
+There is a wide range of hotels to choose from and most aren’t particularly affordable if you’re on a shoestring budget.

 Breakdown: Different Types of Accommodation in Tokyo